 What Is White Collar Crime?

 White collar criminal offenses include many different criminal charges that can be brought under state or federal law.
-Although many people assume white collar criminal charges are not as serious as crimes involving violent acts, it is essential to know that state and federal prosecutors often take white collar charges even more seriously than certain violent offenses.
+Although many people assume white collar criminal charges are not as serious as crimes involving violent acts, state and federal prosecutors often take white collar charges even more seriously than certain violent offenses.
 The Federal Bureau of Investigation (FBI) works with other federal agencies such as the Internal Revenue Service (IRS) and the Securities and Exchange Commission (SEC) to investigate white collar crimes.
 The penalties can be markedly more severe than those associated with some violent crimes.

-Many white collar offenses, especially those charged under federal law, are felony offenses that will result in a felony criminal record once a sentence has been served.
+Many white collar crimes, especially under federal law, are felony offenses.
 Depending upon the specific allegations, you could face multiple charges for a particular act.
-It is also essential to know that you may face charges under state and federal law in some circumstances.
+You may face charges under state and federal law in some circumstances.

 What follows are some types of white collar crimes.
 Committing these criminal acts can run you afoul of state and federal law enforcement: